roux-ohdsi/ohdsilab/docs/articles/07-working-with-omop-cdm.md

-# Working with Data from the ohdsilab database
+# OMOP - Working with Data from the ohdsilab database

 ``` r
 library(ohdsilab)